-The Tales series has always thumbed its nose at JRPG traditions.
+The Tales series has always thumbed its nose at RPG traditions.
 Wildly popular in Japan, Tales hasn’t pierced the West in the same way that franchises like Final Fantasy have, though many of its titles remain in the pantheon of the best JRPGs.
-We’re counting down the 14 mainline titles released in North America in this guide to the best Tales games.
+We’re counting down the 14 mainline titles released in North America — plus two released in Japan — in this guide to the best Tales games.

-For those unfamiliar with the series, Tales games feature real-time combat in the style of a fighting game.
+For those unfamiliar with the series, Tales games feature real-time combat in the style of a fighting game that’s set in the framework of an RPG.
 The traditions of a good JRPG are still present, though, including dense character progression, a grand narrative, and a cast of interesting characters.
 With the two combined, the Tales games provide a break from the monotonous gameplay that often comes from JRPGs.

 Similar to Xillia, Tales of Graces f isn’t a landmark game in the series, but still includes enough to be among the best.
 The story isn’t as thrilling, with you following a swordsman who befriends an amnesiac, but it’s still charming and lighthearted.
 This is a character story focused on friendship, and although the scale isn’t as grand as some other Tales games, it’s still a journey worth taking.